Ultimate Guide to Outdoor Security Cameras in your home

-Just the physical presence of a security camera can act as a deterrent for potential burglars.
+Just the physical presence of an outdoor security camera can act as a deterrent for potential burglars.
 Most burglaries are in the spur of the moment and an ill-wisher will want to minimise their risk of getting caught.
 Having a visible camera will make a home more of a risky target for ill-wishers, which will act as a deterrent if your home becomes a potential target.

-Some camera models have a two way audio feature that allows you to talk through the camera, should someone come to the door and you’re not at home you can ensure that you don’t miss anything.
+Some camera models out there have a two way audio feature that allows you to talk through the camera, should someone come to the door and you’re not at home you can ensure that you don’t miss anything.

 Should the worst happen and a burglary is committed, having video footage may give you evidence towards an insurance claim, thus helping your case and validating your case.

-Do security cameras record all the time?
+Do outdoor security cameras record all the time?

-Some cameras start recording when activity is detected to save battery life and storage space, on the other hand you can get security cameras that continuously record.
+Some cameras start recording when activity is detected to save battery life and storage space, on the other hand you can get outdoor security cameras that continuously record.
 Different models and brands will have different features and recording times.

 How far back do security cameras record?